 What is the format of the course?

 This is a self-paced course.
 Take as much time as you need to practice the skills in each week's lesson to begin to to change your dog's reactive behavior.
-We recommend doing one lesson per week.
+We recommend doing one or two lessons per week.
 This is an online course utilizing discussion, lectures, videos, photos, slides, and written material.
-There will be ample opportunity for asking questions and learning through feedback if you opt for the full package.
+There will be ample opportunity for asking questions and learning through feedback.

 What are the class dates?